 If a parrot lives in a part of the home where they cannot be heard at night, then a baby monitor should be used.
-It is very important that a main light is tuned on straight away in the event of a night fright as this stops the panic almost instantly.
-The owner needs to examine the parrot all over for injury or bleeding.
+It is very important that a main light is tuned on straight away in the event of a night fright; as this stops the panic almost instantly.
+The owner needs to examine the parrot all over for injury, or bleeding.
 Please ONLY handle the bird if first aid is needed.
-If first aid is not needed DO NOT handle the bird when suffering from one of these attacks, doing so can cause further anxiety.
-Allow the parrot to completely come out of their state of panic and resume normal activities before the bird goes back to bed.
+If first aid is not needed, DO NOT handle the bird when suffering from one of these attacks, doing so can cause further anxiety.
+Allow the parrot to completely come out of their state of panic, and resume normal activities before the bird goes back to bed.
 (Turn off the main light)

-COVERING YOUR BIRD TO STOP IT SCREAMING
+COVERING A BIRD TO STOP IT SCREAMING

-Covering cages should only be done at night to teach parrots that it means bed time and to get them into a good night routine.
-One side of the cage should remain uncovered to let in light especially for cockatiels.
+Covering cages should only be done at night to teach parrots that it means bed time, and to get them into a good night routine.
+One side of the cage should remain uncovered to let in light, especially for cockatiels.

 - Feather plucking

 - Biting feet